Swift 🏎

 withdeinit

-right below it if required. - Avoid using
+right below it if required. -

 self.

-when you don’t need it since Swift does not require it to access an object’s properties or invoke its methods.
+unless necessary since Swift does not require it to access an object’s properties or invoke its methods.
 In closure expressions, the presence ofself.

 is a clear signal thatself